 6.50 Unanticipated exceptions from library routines [HJW]

-Since C does not have exceptions and so cannot handle exceptions passed from other language systems, this vulnerability does not apply.
-See 6.36 for a discussion of Ignored errors.
-See ISO/IEC TR 24772-1:2019 clause 6.47 in the case where libraries written in languages that use exceptions may be called.
+Since C does not have exceptions and so cannot handle exceptions passed from other language systems, this vulnerability as documented in ISO/IEC 24772-1:2024 6.50 does not apply to C. See 6.36 for a discussion of Ignored errors.
+See ISO/IEC 24772-1:2024 6.47 for the case where calls can be made to libraries written in languages that use exceptions.

 6.51 Pre-processor directives [NMP]